mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 Even in a pinch though, I'll sometimes decide to just go to bed anyways.
 Taking seriously the impact that staying up to do it will have on your sleep for days to come (or weeks, if it really throws you off kilter)TODO

-Also, be aware of (sometimes subtle) institutional forces that [encourage](https://www.bostonglobe.com/metro/2018/09/08/many-college-students-don-sleep-well-this-harvard-course-hopes-change-that/xMiKiboMFH8UFMR9lgennL/story.html) or [mandate](https://medium.com/@mattyoung_97598/sleep-deprivation-with-regards-to-hackathons-722d9d43c2ad) working late.
+Also, beware and resist (sometimes subtle) institutional forces that [encourage](https://www.bostonglobe.com/metro/2018/09/08/many-college-students-don-sleep-well-this-harvard-course-hopes-change-that/xMiKiboMFH8UFMR9lgennL/story.html) or [mandate](https://medium.com/@mattyoung_97598/sleep-deprivation-with-regards-to-hackathons-722d9d43c2ad) working late.

 ## Age

-This one isn't really so much something you can do Turns out, graduate school is a great place to age quickly.
+This one isn't really so much something you can do as something you can hope for.
+Maybe more reasonable sleep hours tend to accompanying advancing biological age.

+Luckily, it turns out that graduate school is a great place to age quickly.

-## Chronic versus Acute
+## Acute versus Chronic

+Finally, a more conceptual point.

+When I first started struggling with my sleep, I viewed it as a temporary crisis.
+I just had to right the ship, then I could forget about it.

+Now, I see sleep as a part of my life that I manage in an ongoing fashion (as simply and passively as possible), and I think that's a healthier and more useful take on it.

-## Further Work
+## Future Work

+Stuff I didn't do but that might be cool/useful anyways... always [the easiest part to write up](http://phdcomics.com/comics/archive_print.php?comicid=1997).

 ### Exercise

 ![](https://osf.io/a7dpg/download){:width="100%"}

-### Go Outside
+Sometimes, exercise makes me feel tired.
+I haven't played with this variable systematically, though.

+Something as simple as just going out for a brief walk when you can't sleep might help.

 ### General Wellness

 ![](https://osf.io/37kgq/download){:width="100%"}

-### Do More Stuff
+Idk.
+Take your vitamins.
+Maybe try a standing desk.
+(Sitting is the new smoking, y'all.)

+Maybe just try doing more organized activities in general.
+In academia land, regularly scheduled seminars [(with free food!)](http://web.archive.org/save/http://whatshouldwecallgradschool.tumblr.com/post/147540962767/when-i-expect-food-at-a-seminar-and-there-isnt) might fit the bill.
+If nothing else, your local Parks and Rec department almost certainly has lots of things to sign up for.

 ### Do a Sleep Study

+[Sleep studies](https://en.wikipedia.org/wiki/Sleep_study) can help diagnose serious sleep disorders.
 Sounds expensive, but maybe your insurance covers it.

-Bringing in professionals never hurts.
+Bringing in professional help never hurts.
+I know at least one graduate student who has benefited from a sleep study.

+### Get a Prescription

+Prescription sleep aids might be useful to you.

+Also, depression and insomnia often live hand in hand.
+Prescription medications to treat depression (and/or other therapies) can go a long way.
+I've thought about this one a bit, and decided to keep it on the back burner unless I really start to feel persistently and unacceptably impaired.

+### Avoid Time Zone Changes

+Traveling East/West always throws me off, but I haven't actively tried to avoid it.

 ### Blackout Curtains

 Yup, this is [a thing you can do](https://xkcd.com/1973/).

-### Get a Prescription

-depression
+I'm not super into curtains, though, because
+1. I like morning light, and
+2. I inevitably forget to open curtains during the day, which will kill the plants that live in my room.

 ### Meditation